danluu/madison-hack-and-tell/2013-10-21/README.md

 ## Larry Walker
 Larry had the most demos!
 He showed off an arduino controlled by the computer, a hardware Pong controller, and a mouse-controlled robot.
-This was all to show off the power of LiveCode and his interface on top of it.
+This was all to show off the power of a HyperCard clone, LiveCode, on top of [Bitlash](https://github.com/billroy/bitlash).

 ## Jacob Hanshaw
 This one took the longest to set up, but it was definitely worth it.